SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

-### FILTER With Task Labels
+### FILTER With Task Labels (Button)

+Pressing button button will:

-Opens Extra Columns
+O pen Extra Columns

-Creates Yellow Buttons for adding tags from Label Suggestions to Task Labels
+Create Yellow Buttons for adding tags from Label Suggestions to Task Labels

-Filters Task Labels and in a way that leaves out all blanks
+Filter Task Labels and in a way that leaves out all blanks

 ****